-This deer resistant, Wisconsin native is perfectly fit for a range of soil conditions and landscape uses.
+This deer-resistant, Wisconsin native is perfectly fit for a range of soil conditions and landscape uses.
 A host for caterpillars and larvae, place this low-spreading shrub at the border of a pollinator or rain garden.
-It’s ability to tolerate dry sandy and moist soils makes it an easy fit.
-Roots of the Sweet Fern can fix nitrogen in soil so the growth can be strong in nearly sterile sandy soils.
-Heat, drought, and slight salt tolerance make Sweet Fern an excellent choice for a massing along your foundation, alleyways or driveway.
+Its ability to tolerate dry sandy and moist soils makes it an easy fit.
+Roots of the Sweet Fern can fix nitrogen in the soil so the growth can be strong in nearly sterile sandy soils.
+Heat, drought, and slight salt tolerance make Sweet Fern an excellent choice for amassing along your foundation, alleyways, or driveway.
 However, Sweet Fern will not tolerate heavy clay.
-Allow Sweet Fern to mass on slopes or banks to create a thicket which can prevent erosion.
-Provide full sun to part shade, and with it’s suckering habit it is sure to fill in space in no time.
+Allow Sweet Fern to mass on slopes or banks to create a thicket that can prevent erosion.
+Provide full sun to part shade, and with its suckering habit it is sure to fill in space in no time.

 A native Wisconsin shrub, Sweet Fern is an important host for an array of butterfly and moth larvae, including the Io moth, several Sphinx moth species, and the Gray Hairstreak butterfly.
 Additionally, it is a caterpillar host plant for the Anise Swallowtail butterfly.